convidev-tud/driftool/README.md

 * (``dockerfile``) is the standard entry point for ``docker build`` and describes the composition of the docker image.
 If you are a driftool user, you do not have to execute or touch this file.
 * (``deb_run.sh``) is the entrypoint script of the created container.
 It prepares the ramdisk and starts the driftool's main method.
 If you are a driftool user, you do not have execute or touch this file.

-### Repository and Config Location

-The driftool repository contains a special folder called ``volume``.
-This folder is dynamically mounted to the docker container during its boot.
-In consequence, You and the docker container can use this folder to exchange data.

-**The volume directory must not contain data that must not be lost or is mission ciritical.
-Always clone or move a clean copy of the repository under analysis into the volume.
-Apart from repo and config, no other file structures should be located within the volume.**

-> For advanced users: you can exectue the run.sh wherever you want as long as the driftool image is available in your docker image list.
-In case of running the driftool outside the cloned repository, there must be a ``volume``  folder in the location where the driftool (through the run.sh) is executed.

-1. The ``your-repository.yaml`` file containins your repository configuration, for example input path, title, blacklist etc. This file must be located in the ``./volume`` folder.
-While executing ``run.sh``, this configuration is the first positional parameter and must be provided in the form ``volume/your-repository.yaml``.
-The config must define the output path as ``volume/``.
-Otherwise, you have no access to the driftool reports.
-1. The repository to analyze must be located in the ``./volume`` folder.
-Its relative path must be defined in the ``your-repository.yaml`` in the form ``volume/your-repository``.

 ### Environment Settings